 Commencement of arbitral proceedings

-Is to be appointed by someone other than a party, most commonly an arbitral institution, when notice in writing is given to that appointing body or person requesting them to make an appointment (section 14.5, Arbitration Act 1996).
+The arbitrator is to be appointed by someone other than a party to the arbitral proceedings.
+The arbitration is treated as having commenced when notice in writing is given to that other person requesting him to appoint the arbitrator.

 Applicable procedural rules

-Appointing experts, legal advisers or assessors (section 37, Arbitration Act 1996).
+Appoint experts, legal advisers or assessors (section 37, Arbitration Act).

 Scope of disclosure